IBM/aspera-cli/docs/README.erb.md

 <0 or more decoders><some text value or nothing>
 ```

-Decoders act like a function with its parameter on right hand side and are recognized by the prefix: `@` and suffix `:`
+Decoders act like a function with its parameter on right-hand side and are recognized by the prefix: `@` and suffix `:`

 The following decoders are supported: